Chick tract: Controversies

-The Southern Poverty Law Center has designated Chick Publications as an active hate group.

-The group was listed due to its strong anti-Catholic, anti-Muslim, and anti-homosexual rhetoric.
+The Southern Poverty Law Center has designated Chick Publications as a hate group due to the anti-Catholic, anti-Muslim, and homophobic rhetoric found in Chick tracts.

-Chick's critics (such as talk.origins, Hindu American Foundation, and Catholic Answers) have accused him of misrepresentation.

-The Hindu American Foundation put out an electronic PDF paper called "Hyperlink to Hinduphobia: Online Hatred, Extremism and Bigotry Against Hindus" which contains a section on Chick's site; the paper ends with the statement "Chick Publications promotes hatred not just against Hindus, but also towards Muslims, Catholics, and others as is evidenced by the following titles of their tracts: 'Last Rites – When this Catholic dies, he learns that his church couldn't save him'; 'The Little Bride – Protect children against being recruited as Muslims.
-Li'l Susy explains that only Jesus can save them'; and 'Allah Had No Son – The Allah of Islam is not the God of creation.

-The tracts' claims about conspiracies are based in large part on the testimony of people who claim to have been members of these groups before converting to Evangelical Christianity, most prominently Alberto Rivera and William Schnoebelen.
-Many of Chick's critics consider these sources to be frauds or fantasists.
-One such case was "The Prophet", a comic containing a fantastic tale related by Rivera of how the papacy helped start Islam that turned out to have no basis in reality.
+The Hindu American Foundation has stated that "Chick Publications promotes hatred not just against Hindus, but also towards Muslims, Catholics, and others".

 Churches have been criticized for distributing Chick tracts.
 In October 2011, the Northview Baptist Church in Hillsboro, Ohio, gave out copies of the Chick tract Mean Momma along with candy at Halloween.
 The church received complaints from parishioners, and its pastor apologized for issuing the tracts, saying that, "Our church does not endorse this type of extreme methodology that was represented in this particular tract, and we can assure you that we will not let this happen again ... our church is a loving church that loves souls and wants to do all we can in our community to help as well as spread and share the Gospel message of Christ."

-Chick tracts have also been subject to censorship and have been investigated for hate speech.
-For instance, Avon and Somerset Police investigated the distribution of Chick publications in Bristol in July 2020.
+Avon and Somerset Police investigated the distribution of Chick publications in Bristol, England, in July 2020 as hate speech due to the tracts' homophobic and anti-Semitic messaging.
+Some tracts were banned from being republished for their notorious nature.
+At least 24 tracts are not available on the Chick Tract website as of 2024.
+One notable tract, Wounded Children (1983), depicts Satan robbing a young boy's innocence while exposing him to pornography and homosexuality before reaching adolescence.